oprypin/find-latest-tag/README.md

   - uses: oprypin/find-latest-tag@v1
     with:
       repository: octokit/rest.js  # The repository to scan.
-      releases_only: true  # We know that all relevant tags have a GitHub release for them.
+      releases-only: true  # We know that all relevant tags have a GitHub release for them.
     id: octokit  # The step ID to refer to later.

   - run: echo "Octokit is at version ${{ steps.octokit.outputs.tag }}"